 AT BY ON – Do these English prepositions confuse you?
-Study and practice with me in this English lesson!
+Study and practise with me in this English lesson!

-This lesson will help you to study and practice English prepositions: AT, BY, & ON.
+This lesson will help you to study and practise English prepositions: AT, BY, & ON.

 Sometimes, it can be tough to understand the difference, or when to use AT instead of BY (for example).
 I’ll help you practise with a quiz and share some useful tips to help you remember how to use them accurately.
 Go beyond the basics of ‘prepositions of place’ or ‘prepositions of time’ and build your confidence to use English prepositions!